Kristina01111000/Drws_site/README.md

 specifically for the homepage?
 I think we can make some things work, like having the images and text next to each other, having some testimonials at the bottom.
 I can try moving the logo down and having the menu at the top look like his, Should i put something together for our next meeting?

 make the text edits to the quiz and send him the pdf of the results

+look at the comments on the business card pdf